567-labs/fastllm/docs/embedding.md

 In our case, we spawn a server once when the container boots up.
 This state is then preserved in preparation for future requests that other functions might make so that we only incur the cost of initialising a server once.

 All the guesswork of managing the life cycle is taken out of the equation for you with Modal by just defining two functions and using a single decorator.
-Not only so, we can also configure our stub object to run with a specific image and an attached GPU by modifying the `stub.cls` parameters
+Not only so, we can also configure our stub class object to run with a specific image and an attached GPU by modifying the `stub.cls` parameters

 ```python
 from modal import gpu